ReptarBar/Community-SLA/README.md

 It is written so any open source project can:

 - Adopt it as is
-- Adapt it to reality and publish their own version
+- Adapt it to fit reality and publish their own version
-- Use it as a checklist to stop wasting contributor time
+- Use it as a checklist to avoid wasting contributor time

-The point is not perfection.
-The point is clear expectations.
+The goal is not perfection.
+The goal is clear expectations.

 ---

 ## Who this is for

-- **Project maintainers** who want to treat contributors like adults, not free tech support
+- **Project maintainers** who want to treat contributors like partners, not free support staff
-- **Contributors** who are tired of silence, ghosting, and vague promises
+- **Contributors** who are tired of silence, delays, and vague promises
-- **Organizations** that claim to care about community and need to prove it
+- **Organizations** that say they care about community and want to demonstrate that in concrete ways

 If you run an OSS project and say you value contributors, this is one way to show it in writing.